healthgovau/health-design-system/README.md

 npm install
 ```

 Start Fractal development server.
 This will generate a local link to view the Style Guide.
 The style guide will be automatically updated when changes are made to the component source files.
+Note that to see any SASS related styling changes you will need to compile any SASS changes using either `npm run gulp` or `npm run gulp:watch`.

 ```
 npm run fractal:start